So you’ve built an amazing mobile app. That’s great!

 Now comes the hard part: finding the right people to download and use it.

 This guide will show you how to use App campaigns to connect your app with the right users across Google Search, Google Play, YouTube, Gmail and the Google Display Network.

-App campaigns uses Google’s machine learning technology to optimize your bids, build ads and match them with the right people for your app.
-With machine learning, App campaigns is able to analyze hundreds of millions of data signal combinations — like where and how people are engaging with an ad to make the smartest decisions for that ad — like which creative assets would perform best and how much to bid.
+App campaigns use Google’s machine learning technology to optimise your bids, build ads and match them with the right people for your app.
+With machine learning, App campaigns is able to analyse hundreds of millions of data signal combinations, like where and how people are engaging with an ad to make the smartest decisions for that ad, such as which creative assets would perform best and how much to bid.

 Read on to learn the key steps to running a successful App campaign.

 Track app installs and in-app activity for Android and iOS apps.

 Why: Conversion data about your existing users helps Google Ads identify patterns about your valuable users in order to find new users who are similar.

 Use one of these options to track events and properties for your app:

 - Third-party app analytics